Victoria Hotel, Darwin: World War II

 Inspecting the damage following the soldiers riot of September 1941.

 During World War II the hotel was occupied by United States and Australian naval authorities who remained there until the end of the war.
 In September 1941, rioting soldiers in the Darwin city area caused superficial damage to the hotel, such as broken windows and furniture.
 With many troops stationed in Darwin, a fight broke out in the hotel that quickly spread outside into Smith Street.
 Although the damage was blamed on the soldiers, records show that civilians were involved in the riot.

 On 19 February 1942, Darwin was bombed by Japanese air raids, the largest attacks mounted by a foreign power against Australia.
 It was the same fleet that had bombed Pearl Harbor, though a considerably larger number of bombs were dropped on Darwin than on Pearl Harbor.
 The attack killed at least 243 people and caused immense damage to the town.
 They were the first of many raids on Darwin.
 Despite this extensive destruction to the town, the Victoria Hotel survived with little damage.
-Ironically, just as much damaged was caused to the hotel by the September 1941 soldiers riot, as the Japanese bombing raids.
+Ironically, just as much damage was caused to the hotel by the September 1941 soldiers riot, as the Japanese bombing raids.

 In September 1946, the pub reopened under the ownership of the Lim family, who bought the hotel from the Gordons.
 The Lims operated the hotel for nearly 20 years, selling it in 1965.
 During this period, the hotel was a popular 'watering hole' frequently attended by crocodile shooters, buffalo hunters and mining prospectors, as well as the local office workers and bank staff.